 Nearby Markets or Grocery Stores

 - Mercado de la Bretxa – These days, the market features a few dozen stalls in and under Plaza la Bretxa, but there’s evidence all around the plaza of its former splendor.
 The subterranean part of the market also houses a Lidl for anyone needing basic supplies.
 Stores around the plaza, like Aitor Lasa and Solbes, offer gourmet produce, specialty ingredients, and locally made preserves.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Mercado San Martín – While there has been a market on this spot since 1884, the modern mall is functional rather than fascinating.
 Nevertheless, there’s an FNAC department store as well as a food hall with stalls selling fresh produce alongside cured meats, cheeses, street food, and smoothies.
 There’s also a supermarket in the basement.
-9-minute walk (0.4 mile).
+(0.4 mile).

 - Best Hotels for Families in San Sebastian

 - Best Boutique Hotels in San Sebastián

 - Best Hotels in Barcelona

 - Best Hotels in Ibiza

 - Madrid Travel Guide